crack666/paf2024/README.md

   - CompletableFuture for asynchronous task processing
   - BlockingQueue for thread coordination
   - Atomic variables for thread-safe operations

+### Frontend
+- Vue 3 (Composition API)
+- Vite as build tool
+- Pinia for state management
+- Vue Router for navigation
+- SockJS and StompJS for WebSocket communication
+- Element Plus for UI components

 ## Running the Application